XAU

 Silver Price in Japanese Yen (JPY)

-Track the live silver price in Japanese yen per troy ounce and per gram.
-Real-time XAG/JPY charts reflecting both silver spot movements and USD/JPY exchange rate dynamics.
+Live silver price in Japanese yen per troy ounce and per gram.
+XAG/JPY charts reflecting both silver spot movements and USD/JPY exchange rate dynamics.

 Interactive Chart